Sunying-RONG/Angular_Java_project_frontend/README.md

 # ProjetJavaAvanceAngular

-This project is the frontend part, please also check the [project for backend](https://github.com/Sunying-RONG/Angular_Java_project_backend).
+This project is the frontend part, please also check the [Java project for backend](https://github.com/Sunying-RONG/Angular_Java_project_backend).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.